-In line with school policy all teachers are involved in half termly Pupil progress meeting.
-Where concerns are raised, the SENDCo will consider, with parental permission the need to bring in the support of outside professional agencies e.g. Teaching and Support Service (TASS), Speech and Language Therapy (SALT).
+In line with school policy all teachers are involved in half termly Pupil Progress meeting.
+Where concerns are raised, the SENDCo will consider, with parental permission the need to bring in the support of outside professional agencies e.
 Parents and children are given opportunity to attend regular consultation meetings and the school offers an open door policy to meet with a child's class teacher as and when the need arises.
 Additionally, SEND pupils will receive review meetings appropriate to their specified need, for example pupils with statements of Educational Health Care Plans, have a statutory annual review cycle.